jspinak/brobot/docs/docs/03-core-library/action-config/04-fluent-api.md

     .withSuccessLog("Search initiated successfully");
 ```

-See the [Automatic Action Logging Guide](../../07-logging/automatic-action-logging.md) for more details.
+See the [Logging Configuration Guide](../../07-logging/configuration.md) for more details.

 #### Manual Logging